 Morton College encourages all individuals to report crimes to the college and local law enforcement.
 Administrative and criminal proceedings may be pursued simultaneously by different agencies or departments.
-A crime in progress or other emergencies on campus should be reported immediately to the Cicero Police Department by dialing 911.
+A crime in progress or other emergencies on campus should be reported immediately to the Campus Police Department by calling (708) 656-8000 EXT.
+2200 or by Dialing 911 for the Cicero Police Department.
 A person may report a crime to law enforcement with or without reporting to the Title IX Coordinator.
 As a reminder, a professional advocate may accompany you to make a report.
 The department will try to resolve the conflict and identify the offender or hazard.
 The campus community may complete a Non-emergency report in person at MCPD, Building C - room 119, or by calling (708) 656-8000 EXT.
 2200.